Skip to content

 [...]2025-11-25T12:45:08.121Z <Engine:INFO> Resuming reaction Parking Area Light Off (re-lk5lrx5a) from step 3

-Working backwards from the last line, which is the Resuming line that we found earlier (step 3), we find a Resuming line for the previous step (2) of that same reaction at 12:45:00.118.
-Notice also that reaction had a delay in it that was logged immediately after, which accounts for the time gap between steps 2 and 3.
+Working backwards from the last line, which is the Resuming line that we found earlier (reaction step 3), we find a Resuming line for the previous step (2) of that same reaction at 12:45:00.118.
+Notice also that reaction had a delay at that step that was logged immediately after, which accounts for the time gap between reaction steps 2 and 3.

 Now just looking backward line by line (not searching for any ID here), we soon find a Starting reaction Outdoor All Off line (12:45:00.088) very close to our Enqueueing line, indicating that Outdoor All Off launched the Parking Area Light Off reaction.